Nivedita-mahato2/Indian-License-plate-detection-with-YOLOv3-using-Transfer-Learning/README.md

 # Pipeline Overview

-1. Getting started: Upload the vott-csv-export data folder in your Google Drive.
+1. Getting started: Upload the [vott-csv-export](vott-csv-export/) data folder in your Google Drive.
 Clone the https://github.com/AntonMu/TrainYourOwnYOLO in your Google Drive using Colab.
 This repo let's you train a custom image detector.

-2. Image Annotation
+2. Image Annotation: Make sure that you've copied the [folder](vott-csv-export/) inside your gdrive @ ILPR/TrainYourOwnYOLO/Data/Source_Images/Training_Images/

 3. Training: Download pre-trained weights and tweaking the model according to our needs.